subquery/documentation/docs/run_publish/cli.md

 # SubQuery CLI

-**Most customers use the [@subql/cli](https://github.com/subquery/subql/tree/main/packages/cli) to just initialise, build, and run their project locally, however the CLI can be used to do a whole lot more!**
+**Most customers use the [@subql/cli](https://github.com/subquery/subql/tree/main/packages/cli) to just initialise, build, and run their projects locally, however the CLI can be used to do a whole lot more!**

 You can use the CLI to do the following: